Goldendoodle: Appearance

-Goldendoodle is a long-haired dog breed and their coat can vary considerably, there are three main coat types: straight, wavy and curly.
-Wavy coated Goldendoodles are a combination of the Poodle's curly coat and the Golden Retriever's straight coat.
+The goldendoodle is a long-haired dog breed and their coat can vary considerably, there are three main coat types: straight, wavy and curly.
+Wavy coated goldendoodles are a combination of the Poodle's curly coat and the Golden Retriever's straight coat.
 Their coat is wavy, with loose, shaggy curls.
-This type of coat is the most common amongst Goldendoodles.
-Curly coated Goldendoodles resemble the coat of a Poodle.
+This type of coat is the most common amongst goldendoodles.
+Curly coated goldendoodles resemble the coat of a Poodle.
 Their coat is thick and curly.
-Goldendoodles' coats come in varying colors, with the most common colors being cream, red, black, gold, apricot, brown, or a combination (parti-colored).
+Goldendoodle coats come in varying colors, with the most common colors being cream, red, black, gold, apricot, brown, or a combination (parti-colored).

-Goldendoodles are often claimed to be 'hypoallergenic' or 'non-shedding', but this depends on how many furnishing genes they carry.
-If they inherit just one furnishing gene, their shedding is often in lesser quantities than many other dogs.
-If they carry two furnishing genes, they likely will not shed allowing them to be considered hypoallergenic for many allergy sufferers, however some people are allergic to even non-shedding dogs.
-Research has shown that hypoallergenicity can not be an official dog breed characteristic.
+Goldendoodles are often claimed to be 'hypoallergenic' or 'non-shedding'.
+However research has shown that hypoallergenicity can not be an official dog breed characteristic.
 AKC also asserts that "there is no such thing as a completely hypoallergenic dog".

-It used to be thought that the higher the percentage of Poodle is in a Goldendoodle's heritage, the less likely it is to shed.
-It was also thought that curlier coated Goldendoodles tend to shed lighter and produce less dander.
-However, it has now been determined that the number of furnishing genes a particular dog carries determines the shedding factor.
+It used to be thought that the higher the percentage of Poodle is in a goldendoodle's heritage, the less likely it is to shed.
+It was also thought that curlier coated goldendoodles tend to shed lighter and produce less dander.

-Behavioural

-Similar to most crossbreed dogs, Goldendoodles tend not to have the same predictable temperament or patterning aspects that the constituent breeds have.
-Based on genetic theory, well-bred Goldendoodle should express behaviours intermediate to their parent breeds.
+Behavior

-In general, Goldendoodles tend to take over Golden Retrievers’ friendly, affectionate, trustworthy and enthusiastic nature; whilst also demonstrating Poodles’ reputable intelligence, sociability and trainability.
-Goldendoodles predominantly exhibit high energy level, loyalty and playfulness; they are friendly with children and considered a good family pet.
-Because they are so friendly and loyal, however, they are prone to separation anxiety, especially as puppies.
+In general, goldendoodles tend to take on a Golden Retriever’s friendly, affectionate, trustworthy, outgoing, and enthusiastic nature, whilst also demonstrating a Poodle’s reputable intelligence, sociability and trainability.
+Goldendoodles predominantly exhibit high levels of energy, loyalty and playfulness; they are often friendly with children and considered a good family pet.
+This friendliness and loyalty, however, means they are prone to separation anxiety, especially as puppies.
 The crossbreed often exhibits strong retriever instincts inherited from its gundog parent breeds, which make them have an active mouth and high tendency to retrieve objects.

-A 2019 behavioural study compared Goldendoodles to their parent breeds, on average Goldendoodles displayed greater dog-rivalry, dog-directed aggression, dog-directed fear, and stranger directed fear than purebred Golden Retrievers or Poodles.
+A 2019 behavioural study compared goldendoodles to their parent breeds and found that, on average, goldendoodles displayed significantly lower dog-rivalry than purebred Miniature Poodles, and significantly higher dog-directed aggression, dog-directed fear, and stranger-directed fear than purebred Golden Retrievers, Miniature Poodles, or Standard Poodles.